ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 1. In the **Endpoint** dropdown, select **eventhub-endpoint**.

+1. Under **Add a event route filter**, leave **Advanced editor** disabled.

+    The advanced editor supports entering a specific filtering expression - for this task, the UI is sufficient.

 1. In the **Event types** dropdown, select only **Telemetry**.

+    Notice the **Filter** field displays the generated filter expression.

 1. To create the event route, click **Save**.